 2. Strain water from the pot leaving only the chicken and onions and a couple of tablespoons of remaining liquid.
 Add oil and taco seasoning and bring to a boil.
 Remove from heat.
 With a wooden spoon, mash chicken until it is shredded making sure it is mixed well with the sauce.
-Pour in can of chiles and two tablespoons of enchilada sauce and stir.
+Pour in a can of chiles and two tablespoons of enchilada sauce and stir.

-3. Heat tortillas in frying pan on high heat (about 30 seconds on each side).
+3. Heat tortillas in a frying pan on high heat (about 30 seconds on each side).
 Spoon an even amount of chicken mixture into each tortilla and roll the tortillas, keeping the seams on the bottom.

 4. In an 8×10 baking dish, pour enough enchilada sauce to lightly cover the bottom surface.
 Place rolled tortillas into the baking dish.
-Add remaining enchilada sauce and spread on desired amount of cheese.
+Add the remaining enchilada sauce and spread on the desired amount of cheese.

-5. Place in a preheated 350 degree oven for 25 minutes.
+5. Place in a preheated 350-degree oven for 25 minutes.

-6. Garnish with green onions and sour cream, if desired, and watch your family enjoy to the very last bite!
+6. Garnish with green onions and sour cream, if desired, and watch your family enjoy the very last bite!

 * Rotisserie chicken is always a great substitute for boiled chicken and this recipe is also easily made gluten-free by substituting corn tortillas for the flour.